Cancer Hospice Eligibility Criteria.

 Hospice cancer criteria list.

-As there are many different types of cancer, the following hospice cancer criteria are general rules used by physicians and caregivers in order to determine if hospice is the right choice for a patient.
+As there are many different types of cancer, the following hospice cancer criteria are general rules used by physicians in order to determine if hospice is the right choice for a patient.

 Clinical hospice cancer criteria may include:

 - Decline in condition in spite of therapy

 - Palliative Performance Score or Karnofsky Score of 70% or less

 - Electing to forgo further disease directed curative treatment.
 Palliative radiation or chemotherapy may still be included.

 Certain cancer diagnoses are often eligible for hospice without other criteria including small cell lung cancer, pancreatic cancer, and primary CNS malignancy.